 The New England Vision at a Glance

 The Wildlands and Woodlands (W&W) vision calls for a 50-year effort to conserve 70 percent of New England as forest permanently free from development, plus at least 7 percent of New England as farmland.
-Through the leadership and commitment of landowners, these conserved lands will continue to power the region’s traditional land-based economy and provide environmental and social benefits for current and future generations.
+Through the leadership and commitment of landowners, these conserved lands will continue to power the region’s traditional land-based economy and provide irreplaceable environmental and social benefits for current and future generations.

 Achieving the New England Vision

-Achieving the W&W vision will require a doubling of current rates of conservation.
+Achieving the W&W vision will require a tripling of current rates of conservation.
 This cannot be accomplished by sweeping public acquisition or regulatory fiat.
 It will require helping thousands of willing private landowners who are interested in securing the future of their land through conservation easements and other means; it will require innovative new approaches and diverse partnerships of economic, environmental, and community interests.
 And it will take a redoubled commitment from all of us in New England to get the job done.